Search This Blog

 and 50% "not me."

-If the body is functioning properly it does not like "not me" and makes moves to get rid of :not me."
+If the body is functioning properly it does not like "not me" and makes moves to get rid of not me.

 It attacks "not me" to protect itself from viruses, bacteria, and other organisms like yeast or protozoa.